Outstanding Book Award

 • One representative chapter from the book that best exemplifies the contribution/impact of the book.

-Nominators will be contacted within one week of the nomination and asked to send the nominated book (either electronically as an e-book or via mail as a hard copy) to the 6 members of the Outstanding Book Award Committee.
+• Nominators will receive information in the submission confirmation e-mail on how to send the nominated book (either electronically as an e-book or via mail as a hard copy) to the 6 members of the Outstanding Book Award Committee.

 Due to the increased number of nominations received in recent years, each nominee will be limited to one nomination.
 In the event multiple nominations are submitted, the committee chair will notify the coordinating nominators requesting they consolidate their nominations.